 Bad debt can be a hidden riptide ready to drag your business under.
 It isn’t just a threat to big business either – anyone engaging in commerce can find themselves affected.

-If you supply goods to a client, then those goods are classed as personal property.
+Wealth creation and business specialists from BMA consulting note that when your business supplies goods to a customer, those goods are considered personal property.
+If you supply credit in the form of an account or until the end of a job that is classified as debt under the that if you supply goods to a client, then those goods are classed as personal property.
 If you supply credit on any form of account, or even until the end of a job, the Personal Properties and Securities Act (PPSA) classifies that as debt.

 For businesses large or small the problem of bad debt looms equally for everyone.
 As the Australian Financial Security Authority’s Guide for Businesses itself says “before you say ‘nothing to do with me’ – stop!”
 Because it does have something to do with you.